CTA/qmetrics/README.md

-# Qm
+# QM

-TODO: Write a gem description
+QM is a gem that wraps the Queuemetrics JSON API with Ruby!

 ## Installation